 - »

-The fatal health consequences of physical inactivity have been known for years[1].
-A global study from 2018, for example, found out that more than a quarter of the world's population already does too little exercise[2].
-And the trend is still rising.
-The proportion of those who are sedentary has also continued to increase in Europe, but developing countries are also catching up.
-In Germany, about 42% of the population is affected by physical inactivity, and among German men the sedentary lifestyle has increased by 15.6% in the last 15 years[3].
+The severe health consequences of physical inactivity have been well known for years.
+A global study published in 2018 found, for example, that more than one quarter of the world’s population is already not sufficiently physically active, and the trend continues to rise.
+The proportion of physically inactive individuals has also increased in Europe, while developing countries are rapidly catching up.
+In Germany, around 42% of the population is affected by physical inactivity, and sedentary behavior among German men has increased by 15.6% over the past 15 years.

-Therefore, well-known scientific societies and organisations have been calling for years on global politics to give higher priority to the promotion of physical activity and to create corresponding structures that enable actors in sport, health and medicine to successfully implement measures that promote physical activity[4],[5].
-Furthermore, better networking of the active organisations, associations, professional societies and political institutions is of the greatest importance in order to use synergies and implement best practice examples as efficiently, comprehensively and sustainably as possible.
+For many years, renowned scientific societies and organizations have therefore urged political leaders worldwide to assign higher priority to promoting physical activity and to create the necessary structures enabling stakeholders in sport, health, and medicine to successfully implement measures that encourage physical activity.
+In addition, better networking between organizations, associations, scientific societies, and political institutions is essential to leverage synergies and to efficiently, sustainably, and widely implement best‑practice examples.
 A global alliance against physical inactivity is needed.

-Within the framework of the Sports, Medicine and Health Summit 2021, the "Hamburg Declaration" is not only intended to set a public signal against physical inactivity.
-On the one hand, the work contains the voluntary commitment of well-known organisations, professional societies and sports associations to implement specific measures and efforts to combat physical inactivity and forms the basis of a joint alliance.
-On the other hand, the "Hamburg Declaration" calls on national and international politics to join this global alliance and to commit to concrete structural measures.
+At the Sports, Medicine and Health Summit 2021, the “Hamburg Declaration” aims not only to send a public signal against physical inactivity.
+On the one hand, the document includes a commitment by leading organizations, scientific societies, and sports federations to undertake concrete measures and efforts to combat inactivity, forming the foundation of a joint alliance.
+On the other hand, the “Hamburg Declaration” calls on national and international policymakers to join this global alliance and commit to concrete structural measures.

 The „Hamburg Declaration“ is supported by the following organisations: